Wisdom Tooth Extraction in dubai

 Jaw damage

-If wisdom tooth is not extracted, cysts can form around the new teeth which can damage your nerves and hollow out your jawbone.
+If you don't have your wisdom tooth removed, it can lead to cyst formation around the new teeth which may damage your nerves and hollow out your jawbone.

 Swollen gums